mike-brown-angi/version-checker-test/README.md

 **Topics** are an ordered set of events that are stored in a durable way for some definable amount of time.
 We call a process that adds events to a topic a **producer** and a process reading events from a topic is called a **consumer**.
 Since Kafka exposes these topics as an ordered stream the events have a lifespan, and that lifespan is longer than when they are read from a topic, the idea of a consumer having some kind of bookmark to know where they left off is called a Consumer Group.
-**Consumer Groups** are bookmarks in topics that allow replicas of services to stay coordinated as they retrieve events from the topic and how they'll know when new events are there to retrieve.
+**Consumer Groups** are bookmarks in topics that allow replicas of services to stay coordinated as they retrieve events from the topic.
+They'll also know when new events are there to retrieve.

 Now that we're up to speed with Kafka's terminology, we are set to develop our own producer and consumer for our ranking system.

 ## Part 6: Make the producer and consumer ##
 Nice.
 Okay, so at this point we have all the infrastructure we need to write our own producer and consumer services in place, and we've kicked the tires on it a bit.

 As mentioned in the summary, our company, Conglombo Corp Limited, has a research team working on text to voice simulation.
 They are currently testing the cadence and dexterity of their voices by having them perform various Epic Rap Battles of History.
 Researchers are watching the performances and rating them accordingly.
-The ratings are being placed in a kafka topic.
+The ratings are being placed in a Kafka topic.
 Our goal is to take topics off of the queue and do some simple analysis of the data from the topic.

-Now, have a look in the src subdirectory.
+Now have a look in the src subdirectory.
 In ./src/producer is a web service that simulates the researchers making ratings.
 It is really just a simple web service exposing health and home endpoints.
-The home endpoint basically wraps a function, named *produce*, that iterates over a slice of ratings and writes each to a kafka topic.
+The home endpoint basically wraps a function, named *produce*, that iterates over a slice of ratings and writes each to a Kafka topic.

 Each time we hit the home endpoint (or refresh the page), it generates a number of ratings and presents the current ones in html.
-The ratings are also placed in kafka and await the consumer.
+The ratings are also placed in Kafka and await the consumer.

 The consumer in ./src/consumer works the same way.
-A function, named *consume*, is fired when the home endpoint is hit and uses a kafka reader with a consumer group to pull ratings off the topic one by one.
+A function, named *consume*, is fired when the home endpoint is hit and uses a Kafka reader with a consumer group to pull ratings off the topic one by one.
 It then crunches them up and shows the total rating values for the simulated voices.

-The game to be played there is to refresh the producer service, and once it's done refreshing (~10 seconds or so on my machine), do the same for the consumer service, and notice that the rating values increase (this seems to run a bit slower).
+The game to be played there is to refresh the producer service and, once it's done refreshing (~10 seconds or so on my machine), do the same for the consumer service, and notice that the rating values increase (this seems to run a bit slower).
 The producer will look like this:
 ![Producer](doc/img/producer.png)
-And, the consumer will look something like this:
+The consumer will look something like this:
 ![Consumer](doc/img/consumer.png)

 As you can see in my ratings data, Joan of Arc has the highest sum of ratings.
 Hope your favorite voice is at the top of your list!

-A couple of notes if you were to try running the code locally.
-To interact with kafka running in a cluster you'll need to make a way to get at it.
-Do that by forwarding a port from the kafka bootstrap to localhost like this
+A couple of notes if you were to try running the code locally:

+To interact with Kafka running in a cluster you'll need to make a way to get at it.
+Do that by forwarding a port from the Kafka bootstrap to localhost like this.
 ```shell
 ❯ k port-forward -n queuing service/kafka-kafka-bootstrap 9092:9092
 ```
-That will allow your producer or consumer to get at the kafka service, but there's one more step.
-When a client talks with kafka it reports back the pod information to connect to and expects that be used going forward.
-Which, when you're outside the cluster presents a problem.
+That will allow your producer or consumer to get at the Kafka service, but there's one more step.
+When a client talks with Kafka it reports back the pod information to connect to and expects that will be used going forward.
+Which, when you're outside the cluster, presents a problem.
 I got over that by adding the address the client complained about to my /etc/hosts file.
 Like this:
 ```shell
 ❯ cat /etc/hosts
 127.0.0.1	localhost kafka-kafka-0.kafka-kafka-brokers.queuing.svc